MitoMonkey/MoveX-client/README.md

 # MoveX-client

-This is the React-based frontend of the MoveX app - A library of movements from various styles and traditions, with descriptions/cues and video sources.
+MoveX is a library of movements from various styles and traditions, with descriptions/cues and video sources.

+This is the React-based frontend - A single-page, responsive web application (SPA).
 Find the backend (REST API and MongoDB) here: [MoveX backend](https://github.com/MitoMonkey/MoveX-backend)

 It was created as a study project during my Fullstack Webdeveloper course @CarrerFoundry